-$$A(s,t) = -\sum{n} \frac{c_n(t)}{\alpha(s) - n} = -\sum{n} \frac{c_n(s)}{\alpha(t) - n}$$ where, as said, the c_n coefficients denote the residue polynomials at each pole.62 Note that an infinite sum of resonances was needed to yield the right asymptotic behavior, which meant the Regge trajectories were conjectured to keep on rising infinitely.
+$$A(s,t) = -\sum{n} \frac{c_n(t)}{\alpha(s) - n} = -\sum{n} \frac{c_n(s)}{\alpha(t) - n}$$ where, as said, the $c_n$ coefficients denote the residue polynomials at each pole.
+Note that an infinite sum of resonances was needed to yield the right asymptotic behavior, which meant the Regge trajectories were conjectured to keep on rising infinitely.
 Two other things must be noted about A(s,t):

-- There are no double poles in A(s,t): when both $\alpha(s)$ and $\alpha(t)$ are equal to zero or a positive integer, i.e., if there is a double pole in the numerator, then the denominator has a pole as well, so one is again left with a simple pole.63 - The pole structure of A(s,t) represents an infinite set of parallel trajectories.
-As said, for a pole at $\alpha(s)=J=0,1,2,...$, the residue of the pole is a polynomial of degree J in t.
-It can be decomposed as a series of Legendre polynomials of degrees J,J-1 ...
-0. These polynomials were associated with the exchange of particles of spin J,J-1,...
-0. For example, in Figure 5 the dot labeled with g in the upper right denotes a pole of the g meson with spin g 3, represented by a polynomial of degree 3.
-By decomposing it, Legendre polynomials of degrees g 3, 2, 1, 0 contribute to the amplitude, associated with the
+- There are no double poles in A(s,t): when both $\alpha(s)$ and $\alpha(t)$ are equal to zero or a positive integer, i.e., if there is a double pole in the numerator, then the denominator has a pole as well, so one is again left with a simple pole. - The pole structure of A(s,t) represents an infinite set of parallel trajectories.
+As said, for a pole at (s) = J = 0, 1, 2, ..., the residue of the pole is a polynomial of degree J in t.
+It can be decomposed as a series of Legendre polynomials of degrees J, J 1 ...
+0. These polynomials were associated with the exchange of particles of spin J, J 1, ...
+0. For example, in Fig. 5 the dot labeled with g in the upper right denotes a pole of the $\rho$ meson with spin J = 3, represented by a polynomial of degree 3.
+By decomposing it, Legendre polynomials of degrees J = 3, 2, 1, 0 contribute to the amplitude, associated with the exchange of particles of spin 3, 2, 1, 0.
+In this sense the Venezianotype amplitude was interpreted as describing "towers of hadrons".
+In short, the Veneziano amplitude provided a description of "DHS duality" (which was essentially an approximation) in a single formula.